mr1301/subscription-reminder/README.md

   Step 1. use current sleep time demo to check if the app works. step 2. comment out the demo sleep time and let the app set reminder step 3. check email on day of reminder

+#Installation
+To install the file:
+  1.Download the repository from Github
+  2.Follow the configuration instructions from the READme using your on your command line.

+#Files
+  READme.md
+  LICENSE.md
+  Requirements.txt - this file contains a description of the app and it's functionality Config.py - this file will contain your email and password Subscription.py - this file contains the application code my_test.py

+#Copy right & licensing
+This project is licensed under the MIT License - see the LICENSE.md file for details